Taxis in Reykjavik

 - Taxis accept all major credit cards, but you can also pay in cash if that is preferred.
 If you want to be on the safe side, it’s worth confirming the payment method with your driver before starting your journey.

-The vast majority of Reykjavik taxi drivers are honest and friendly, so it’s pretty rare to have any issue with a driver.
+It’s pretty rare to have any issue with a Reykjavik taxi driver.
 However, if you experience a rude driver, you’re overcharged or for any reason are made to feel uncomfortable or unsafe during your ride, we recommend keeping your receipt as it contains valuable information about the driver and taxi company.
 With those details, you can then call the taxi company or local authorities to report any issues.